Econfina River State Park

 Welcome to Econfina River State Park

 Nestled along the northern Gulf Coast, this park protects a mosaic of diverse landscapes.

 Nature lovers can explore the scenic beauty by foot, off-road bicycling or horseback on 14.8 miles of wooded trails - or drift along the river in a kayak, canoe or boat.
 Trails lead to a panoramic view of coastal Florida where lush islands and sand dunes left from a bygone era dot the horizon.

-Native Americans visited the area to take advantage of the great fishing and hunting that the Econfina River and the Gulf Coast provided.
+Native Americans took advantage of the great fishing and hunting that the Econfina River and the Gulf Coast provided.
 Since then people continue to enjoy the park's easy access to the bountiful Gulf of Mexico fish and natural resources.

 In 1989, the property opened as a state park to forever preserve the natural areas found within this 4,528-acre park.